-Either you can go on experimenting with different settings which will take you ages or follow the advice of experts that have been in business for long.
+Either you can experiment with different settings, which will take you ages, or follow the advice of experts that have been in business for a long.
 We hope that you choose the easy way and pay heed to every word in this article.
-It will help you discover the whole new world of portrait photography and help your transition from amateur to a renowned professional artist.
+It will help you discover the whole new world of portrait photography and support your transition from amateur to a renowned professional artist.

 The best camera settings for portrait photography

-From the setting of Camera’s ISO, aperture, and shutter Speed, to selecting the best lens and lightning there are many things to consider before shooting portraits.
-If you want excellent results you will have to ensure that your camera is functioning properly and is at an optimal setting.
+From the setting of the Camera’s ISO, aperture, and shutter Speed, to selecting the best lens and lightning, there are many things to consider before shooting portraits.
+If you want excellent results, you will have to ensure that your camera is functioning correctly and optimal.

-You will have to first start with the camera’s ISO settings as it helps you get the most dynamic range from the sensor.
+You will have to start with the camera’s ISO settings, as it helps you get the most dynamic range from the sensor.
 You can refer to the manual for native ISO setting and then set it accordingly.
-Once the ISO is set, you will have to move on to aperture settings as it reflects your creative choice.
+Once the ISO is set, you will have to move on to aperture settings to reflect your creative choice.

-This is not all, some other tits and bits should be balanced as well as white balance, editing stetting and many more.
-It may all sound confusing now but we have made it easy for you by explaining the best of the best camera settings for portrait photography in this article.
-By just following these simple guidelines you will be able to transform your portraits from ordinary to extraordinary!
+This is not all; some other tits and bits should be balanced and white balance, editing stetting, and many more.
+It may all sound confusing now, but we have made it easy for you by explaining the best of the best camera settings for portrait photography in this article.
+By just following these simple guidelines, you will be able to transform your portraits from ordinary to extraordinary!

 Choosing the camera and lens

 Usually, learning settings are quite general.
 You set the aperture, exposure, ISO, and shutter speed according to your scene and subject.
-But the type of camera and lens can also effect setting.
-As cameras are made differently and have a distinctive feature, the setting may vary according to camera and lens sized and type as well.
-The quality of material used in the construction of the lens and camera can greatly influence the setting as well.
+But the type of camera and lens can also affect the setting.
+As cameras are made differently and have a distinctive feature, the configuration may vary according to camera and lens sized and type.
+The quality of material used in the construction of the lens and camera can significantly influence the setting.

-If you exceed your camera’s sync speed, you will see black lines will appear in the image if you exceed them.
+If you exceed your camera’s sync speed, you will see black lines appear in the image if you exceed them.
 Also, some camera produces noise when working with high ISO such as ISO 800 while others may generate clear shots, other without any grain.
-So you have to be cautious as about the camera’s limit or your images will get ruined.
-Moreover, advanced cameras also have an automatic change of which detects the change in the scene and adapt accordingly.
+So you have to be cautious about the camera’s limit, or your images will get ruined.
+Moreover, advanced cameras also have an automatic change that detects the difference in the scene and adapts accordingly.

-So before applying any setting check which camera and lens are you using and read their manual.
+So before applying any setting, check which camera and lens you are using and read their manual.
 This can be helpful and guide you.
-Basic know-how of camera and lens can lay the groundwork for mastering its advanced features.
+Necessary know-how of camera and lens can lay the groundwork for mastering its advanced features.
 So start from there and then gradually customize by using your creative potential.